tomdalling/old-tomdalling.com/resources/blog-posts/2013-04-18_07-more-lighting-ambient-specular-attenuation-gamma.markdown

   <img src="/images/posts/modern-opengl-07/mirror-surface.png" />
 </figure>

-[math]N[/math] and [math]I[/math] are the normal and the angle of incidence (AoI), which we saw in the last article. [math]R[/math] is new, and it represents *the angle of reflection* (AoR).
+$$N$$ and $$I$$ are the normal and the angle of incidence (AoI), which we saw in the last article. $$R$$ is new, and it represents *the angle of reflection* (AoR).
 The angle of reflection is the angle between the reflected ray, and the surface normal.
 It is sort of the opposite of the angle of incidence.

 When light hits a perfect mirror surface, the AoI and AoR are equal.
 That is, if light comes in at a 30&deg; angle, it will be reflected at a 30&deg; angle.